LaunchAcademy/launchcop/README.md

 ## Props

 Props to [thoughtbot](http://thoughtbot.com/) and their style guide.
-The `rubocop.yml` file in this repository was actually copied from their [Hound](https://github.com/thoughtbot/hound) project.
+The `rubocop.yml` file in this repository was mostly copied from their [Hound](https://github.com/thoughtbot/hound) project.